clintondurney/grass-stomata-geometry/README.md

   a.
 The Python script take-pics.py works by taking screenshots within MorphoDynamX.
 Therefore, the overlayed text will not be in the same location for each setup.
 The user will need to edit take-pics.py to overlay text for their images.
   b.
 Similarly, the heatmap is overlayed as well.
 If the heatmap for stress is changed from 0-75 MPa, heatmap.png will need to be replaced with a picture of the new legend.

+1. Item 1
+2. Item 2
+   a.
+Subitem a
+   b.
+Subitem b
+3. Item 3